Lynden Miller: Campuses

-University campuses such as Columbia University Princeton University, and Stony Brook University have sought out Miller's expertise.
-In 1996, Miller was asked to update the gardens at Columbia in time for the Centennial observation of their move to the Morningside campus.
+University campuses such as Columbia University Princeton University, and Stony Brook University (14 acres) have sought out Miller's expertise.
+In 1996, Miller was asked to update the campus at Columbia in time for the Centennial observation of their move to the Morningside campus.
 At Princeton, Miller was invited in 2005 to work with Michael Van Valkenburgh as the university's consulting gardening architect, focusing on the 17 gardens that are distributed throughout the campus.
 As part of a team that included architects Beyer Blinder Belle, they sought ways to make planting choices that respected the history of the property but also took climate change into account such as installing fewer annuals and substituting perennials.

 Initiatives

 Miller is adamant about working on public gardens rather than private properties.
 A good example of this is her collaboration with Dutch bulb grower Hans van Waardenburg in the aftermath of the September 11 attacks; Miller launched and co-founded the Daffodil Project and together with NYC Parks Commissioner Adrian Benepe and the New York City Department of Parks and Recreation, she led the planting of thousands of daffodils throughout the park system to honor the victims of the attack.
 As of 2019, over 7.5 million daffodils have been planted in parks, school yards, community gardens and tree beds on sidewalks throughout the five boroughs.
 Miller's contributions to this program were recognized with the naming of a narcissus "Lovely Lynden" in her honor.